AdrianOsak/100_days_of_code/README.md

 ## 36th day 20.06.2023

 Today I finished my amends in fCC Landing Page.
 It was satisfying, I also looked for SASS tutorial on youtube and listened to another TSH.io's podcast about remote work, it's pros and cons.

+##37th day 21.06.2023

+Today I watched SASS tutorial on YouTube, video was made by Samuraj Programowania.

+##38th day 23.06.2023

+I was not coding today, I listened to TSH.io's podcast about testing.
+It was pretty interesting.